jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 ![](images/data_takes_time.png)
 ### **Take your time**

 For employees and mentees, allow time to get comfortable talking to one another.
-Given the power dynamic, it is important to openly express areas that are new to you and communicate respect for their knowledge.
+As a leader, take the lead in openly expressing areas that are new to you and facilitate an environment where teammates communicate respect for one another's unique knowledge and perspectives.

 In all cases (with collaborators, employees, and mentees), build in extra time for projects to allow for teaching time.
 You can teach them about your domain and they can teach you about theirs.
 This may feel like it is taking extra time but it will ultimately pay off in the end, as you will better be able to work as a team to ask the most **useful and testable** hypotheses.